Skip to main content

 If you know how to classify your vehicle and find that you need to make a change, then reach out to your independent agent or carrier directly.
 Update your vehicle use and verify that you now have appropriate coverage based on your driving habit.

-If you’re still not sure how to classify your vehicle, fear not, we’re here to help.
-Call us at 315-635-2095 to discuss your policy with a Horan insurance specialist.
+If you're still not sure how to classify your vehicle, call us at 315-635-2095 to discuss your policy with a Horan licensed agent.

-Now if you’re someone who is using their vehicle exclusively for business—say you have a van with decals displaying the company number and contact info on the sides, and you’re transporting tools and materials required for a job—you may want to upgrade to a commercial auto insurance policy.
+For those using their vehicle exclusively for business—say you have a van with decals displaying company information and transport tools and materials for jobs—you may want to explore upgrading to a commercial auto insurance policy.

 Daniel is an accomplished content creator.
 He has been working in publishing for almost two decades.
 Horan Companies hired Daniel as its content manager in November 2022.
 The agency entrusted its messaging to him.
 Since then, Daniel has written insurance articles, service pages, PDF guides, and more.
 All in an effort to educate CNY readers.
 He's helping them understand the world of insurance so they can make informed decisions.